Ricardo Azziz

-Ricardo Azziz is a Uruguayan-American obstetrician/gynecologist, reproductive endocrinologist and executive administrator who has served as the chief executive officer of the American Society for Reproductive Medicine since 2020.
+Ricardo Azziz is a Uruguayan-American higher education and biomedical executive administrator and researcher who serves as Principal of SPH Consulting Group.
+He also serves as Executive Director of the non-profit Foundation for Research and Education Excellence and Director of the Center for Higher Education Mergers and Acquisitions at the Foundation.

-In addition to his medical degree, Azziz obtained Master's degrees in Public Health and Business Administration.
+In addition to his medical degree, Azziz obtained master's degrees in Public Health and Business Administration.
 He served as president of Georgia Regents University (now Augusta University) in the U.S. state of Georgia and was chief executive officer of its health system, Georgia Regents Medical Center (now Augusta University Medical Center).
 He had faculty and department chair positions at Cedars-Sinai Medical Center, David Geffen School of Medicine at UCLA and University of Alabama at Birmingham, and was in health and hospital administration at the State University of New York.

 As of 2019, Azziz has authored more than 500 publications, with a research focus in biomedical sciences, specifically androgen excess disorders in women.
 He is a recognized expert in female reproductive disorders, particularly androgen excess and polycystic ovary syndrome (PCOS).